mdn/content/files/en-us/mdn/community/issues/index.md

 ### Reporting an issue

-- Depending on the problem you've discovered, report it by filing a [documentation issue](https://github.com/mdn/content/issues), a [translation issue](https://github.com/mdn/translated-content/issues), or a [website look and feel issue](https://github.com/mdn/yari/issues).
+- Depending on the type of problem you've discovered, report it by filing an issue on [documentation](https://github.com/mdn/content/issues/new/choose), [translation](https://github.com/mdn/translated-content/issues/new/choose), the website's [look and feel](https://github.com/mdn/yari/issues/new/choose), the "Try it" [interactive example](https://github.com/mdn/interactive-examples/issues/new/choose) section, or the [browser compatibility information](https://github.com/mdn/browser-compat-data/issues/new/choose).

-- To open an issue, use the appropriate template available in the repository.
-For example, to report a content bug, use the the [Content issue](<https://github.com/mdn/content/issues/new?assignees=&labels=needs+triage&template=content-bug.yml>) template in the `mdn/content` repository.
+- Choose the appropriate category to report the issue.
+For example, to report a content bug, use the [Content issue](https://github.com/mdn/content/issues/new?assignees=&labels=needs+triage&template=content-bug.yml) template in the `mdn/content` repository.

 - Provide sufficient information while reporting the issue: